OBeeNya/Coursera_ML_Andrew_Ng/Week 4/Readme.md

 *Multiclass classification:*
 We still use one-vs-all method.
-Difference is that now the output layer is composed of several nodes instead of a real value, one for each possibility.
+Difference is that now the output layer is composed of several nodes instead of one real value, one for each possibility.
 Each of these nodes is a vector composed of 0 and 1.
 Similarly, in the training set, y must be represented as the same vectors.